MockbaTheBorg/RunCPM/readme.md

 ## Limitations

-The objective of RunCPM is **not** to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping the files on the native (host) filesystem.<br>
+The objective of RunCPM is **not** to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>
-This will obviusly prevent the accurate physical emulation of disk drives, so applications like **MOVCPM** and **STAT** will not be completely useful.<br>
+This will obviously prevent the accurate physical emulation of disk drives, so applications like **MOVCPM** and **STAT** will not be completely useful.<br>
-They are provided on disk A.ZIP just to keep compatibility with DRI's official distribution.
+They are provided on disk A.ZIP just to maintain compatibility with DRI's official distribution.

 Other CP/M flavors like CP/M 3 or CP/M Plus are not supported, as the emulated BDOS is specific for CP/M 2.2.

-The "video monitor" is assumed to be VT100, as this is the standard for DOS/Windows/Linux distributions.
+The "video monitor" is assumed to be ANSI/VT100, as this is the standard for DOS/Windows/Linux distributions.
 So CP/M applications which are hardcoded for other terminals won't build their screens correctly.

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only during RunCPM's execution.
+The R/O attributes of the containing folder are not modified.

 RunCPM does not support any CP/M device other than CON: and will silently fail to access them.